bluecells/Blog/pages/my-articles/Martine-and-John/blog_item.en.md

 * They are the target of violent behaviours

-We could sell some magic self-defense techniques and make them believe that will solve the problem.
+We could sell some magic self-defense techniques and make them believe that will solve the problem (knowing that all have very little time for training).

 ### **but then, what do you think would happen?**

-* They all have very little time for training

 #### The nurse
 * She weights 50kg and she is 1.60m tall.
 Her patient is an young male of 1.80m and 85 kg.
 * She will not even dare to use it.